 September and October are the best viewing times for fall color.
 The lower elevations usually peak between late October and early November.
 When peak color occurs varies seasonally, based on temperature and rainfall.
-The U.S. Forest Service maintains a fall foliage hotline: (800) 354-4595, press 3 for status.
 If your favorite New Mexico fall foliage journey isn’t listed, please add it in the comments.

 Sandia Crest Byway

 The Sandia Crest Byway is an offshoot of the Turquoise Trail National Scenic Byway.
 The road is a mile above the surrounding countryside and two miles above sea level.
 The Sandia Mountains provide ample trails and scenic overlooks to enjoy gorgeous fall colors, with impressive views of the Albuquerque city lights and inspiring sunsets from the peak.
 As an added perk, the mountain blocks the lights of Albuquerque at night, making the eastern slope ideal for star gazing.